jupyter/jupyter_client/examples/tenki_provisioner/README.md

   a last resort, set `max_duration_seconds` so an orphaned VM self-terminates.
 - **Idle sessions.** A kernel is idle between cells.
-If your deployment idle-pauses sandboxes and the gap exceeds the idle window, the VM can pause mid-session. `tenki-sandbox` 0.4.0 exposes no client-side activity API to refresh the idle timer (`refresh()` only reads state), so the provisioner does not attempt a keepalive.
+If your deployment idle-pauses sandboxes and the gap exceeds the idle window, the VM can pause mid-session. `tenki` 0.5.x exposes no client-side activity API to refresh the idle timer (`refresh()` only reads state), so the provisioner does not attempt a keepalive.
 If you expect long idle gaps, raise (or disable via the service) `idle_timeout_minutes`.